mbutz/sonic-pi-touchosc-live-looper/README.md

 ```

 Note: The path syntax is for Linux.
 You will have to adjust the path if working with Windows or MacOSX.

-## TODOs

-Less redundant code: The code could be much shorter and less redundant if I used functions at the appropriate places.
-I have not found the time to do that.

-Latency: I think the `live looper` shows a latency which I could not track down yet.
-I'd appreciate some feedback on this if someone has an idea where this comes from and how it could be resolved.